newrelic/aws-unified-firehose/README.md

 - `LogGroupConfig` : String representation of JSON array of objects of your CloudWatch LogGroup(s) and respective filter (if applicable) to set the Lambda function trigger.
   - Example : ```[{"LogGroupName":"group1"}, {"LogGroupName":"group2", "FilterPattern":"ERROR"},  {"LogGroupName":"group3", "FilterPattern":"INFO"}]```
 - `LoggingFirehoseStreamName` : Name of new Data Firehose Delivery Stream (must be unique per AWS account in the same AWS Region)
+  - The default value will be `NewRelic-Logging-Delivery-Stream`
 - `LoggingS3BackupBucketName`: S3 Bucket Destination for failed events (must be globally unique across all AWS accounts in all AWS Regions within a partition)
+  - The default value will be `firehose-logging-backup`
-- `EnableCloudWatchLoggingForFirehose`: Can either be `true` or `false` to enable CloudWatch logging for the Firehose stream.
+- `EnableCloudWatchLoggingForFirehose`: Can either be `true` or `false` to enable CloudWatch logging for the Amazon Data Firehose stream.
 - `NewRelicAccountId` : The New Relic Account ID to which the logs will be pushed
 - `CommonAttributes` : Common attributes to be added to all logs.
 This should be a JSON object.
   - Example : ```[{"AttributeName": "name1", "AttributeValue": "value1"}, {"AttributeName": "name2", "AttributeValue": "value2}]```